CallMeRZIBI/Minecraft_bot/README.md

 -ENJOY

+-Added Stop Button XD, it ends application like when you exit from it but I didn't stop all processes before so it's nice ;)

 Will edit this a lot

 From here you can download it cause it's bigger than 25mb and right now I won't compile it